The Simple Version:

 To be compliant with GDPR laws this page outline how we use data we collect.
 Please feel free to read it in full, but here’s the short version for you…

-On this website, there are lots of email opt-ins.
-If you opt-in to one of these forms, the data you submitted will be transferred from our site to our Email Service Provider: ConvertKit.
+If you opt-in to one of these forms, the data you submitted will be transferred from our site to our Email Service Providers (ESP): ConvertKit and/or ActiveCampaign

-In ConvertKit we use a tagging system to segment our lists, so we hold data on what you first opted-in on, and sometimes what links you've clicked in our emails.
+In our ESPs we use a tagging system to segment our lists, so we hold data on what you first opted-in on, and sometimes what links you've clicked in our emails.
 We do this so we can send more targeted email campaigns.

 We also can use these lists to create Facebook custom audiences and lookalike audiences to make our marketing more targeted.